+In January 2020, the IASB issued amendments to IAS 1, Classification of Liabilities as Current or Non-current.
 The amendment clarifies the requirements relating to determining if a liability should be presented as current or non-current in the statement of financial position.
-Under the new requirement, the assessment of whether a liability is presented as current or non-current is based on the contractual arrangements in place as at the reporting date and does not impact the amount or timing of recognition.
+Pursuant to the new requirement, the assessment of whether a liability is presented as current or non-current is based on the contractual arrangements in place as at the reporting date and does not impact the amount or timing of recognition.
 The amendment applies retrospectively for annual reporting periods beginning on or after January 1, 2023 (extended from January 1, 2022), with earlier application permitted.